shongi-org/shongi/README.md

 Order Placed -> Order Confirmed
 Provider on their way -> Service Provided

-Create User Date Time input needs to be changed

 Upload prescription feature

-Redux Persist and Thunk

 See more in past orders page not pagination